Matseonzhek/stage3-module2-task/README.md

 You are provided with the basic interfaces for `repository`, `service` and `controller` layers:

-- `com.mjc.school.repository.model.BaseEntity`
+- `com.mjc.school.repository.interfaces.BaseEntity`
-- `com.mjc.school.repository.BaseRepository`
+- `com.mjc.school.repository.interfaces.BaseRepository`
-- `com.mjc.school.service.BaseService`
+- `com.mjc.school.service.interfaces.BaseService`
-- `com.mjc.school.controller.BaseController`
+- `com.mjc.school.controller.interfaces.BaseController`

 Use them as base point for your solution.
 Do not change or delete them.